sytabaresa/robot-python/readme.md

 - [ ] ...

 See [thisrobot.life](https://thisrobot.life/) for documentation, but take in account that is in JavaScript.
-The API is nearly the same of the JS library, with some changes:
+The API is nearly the same of the JS library, with some changes/gotchas:
 - JS objects were replaced with Python dictionaries
 - Some helpers were implemented as classes, more robust in type cheking and with exact API that JS functions
 - JS Promises are implemented with async/await Python feature
 - Debug and logging helpers work as expected importing them
-- In MicroPyhton, you need to install [typing stub](https://micropython-stubs.readthedocs.io/en/stable/_typing_mpy.html) to support type annotations (zero runtime overhead)
+- In MicroPython, you need to install [typing stub package](https://micropython-stubs.readthedocs.io/en/stable/_typing_mpy.html) to support type annotations (zero runtime overhead)
+- In MicroPython or python version prior 3.6, you must provide initialState (first argument) when creating a machine with _createMachine_, because un-ordered dicts doesn't guarantee deduction of first state as initialState.
 - ...

 ## Examples